MarkusKonk/specleanr/README.md

 where absolute outliers are removed at a particular threshold or **2) suitable or best outlier detection method** where a method with highest proportion of absolute outliers and has highest similarity with other methods (in terms of the outliers flagged) can be used.
-The **threshold** parameter is a measure of proportion of the methods that have flagged the record as an outlier to the total number of methods used.

 - `clean_data_extract()` to extract clean data using the reference data and outliers for single species.